Back

 Parents send their children to the John F. Kennedy Elementary School because of the appeal of a bilingual, bicultural education in a multicultural school community.
 German and American students are taught together in the same classroom with the goal of developing respect, tolerance, and understanding for each other and for the partner culture.

 The curriculum combines features of both the American and German educational systems.
 The elementary school offers unique opportunities for a child’s early exposure and contact to the partner culture and language.
-Instruction is in German and English, with English being emphasized as the students are already surrounded by the German-language environment.
+Instruction is in German and English

 The homeroom teacher is responsible for teaching Math, Social Studies and Art.
 In grades 3 through 6, children have different teachers for Music, Science, and Physical Education, all of which are taught in well-equipped special facilities.
 Swimming is an integral part of the program in grade 3.
 Formal computer instruction begins in grade 3, although students in the lower elementary school use computers for selected activities.
 Field trips provide students with first-hand experiences in getting to know Berlin.